 - The host system is assumed to be a separate system than the target system.
-In particular, the host system must have a working DVD dual layer-capable drive in order to load the media required for target installation.
+In particular, the host system must have a working blu-ray drive in order to load the media required for target installation.
 In addition, it is expected that the host system will have a free USB port for use in flashing the target image. - If you are going to be configuring custom kernels using the Kernel Manager page in Architect, the host system must have the following RPMs installed: 'gcc', 'gcc-c++', 'bison', 'flex', 'libXi-devel', and 'qt5-qtbase-devel'.
-The tool will inform if any of them are missing. - At this time Architect does not work correctly with the enforcing mode of SELinux.
-It is recommended that the host system should set SELinux to disabled or permissive mode when Architect is being installed and used.
-If SELinux must be set to enforcing mode, you will be unable to perform various key actions, including building target images. - The network installation and diskless deployment features of Architect require network access between the host system and the targets.
+The tool will inform if any of them are missing. - The network installation and diskless deployment features of Architect require network access between the host system and the targets.
 It is recommended that any firewall on the host be disabled during all network deployments.
 If disabling the host firewall is not permitted at your site, the system administrator must ensure that the DHCP, TFTP and NFS protocols are allowed in both directions through the host firewall. - By default Architect root images are placed under the /var/lib/architect directory.
 In addition, network installation and diskless deployment target images are placed under /var/lib/tftpboot.
 To avoid disk space problems it is recommended that Architect host systems have adequate space configured for the host system's /var disk partition.
 In addition, you can configure the Architect Default image directory preference to specify a directory on a different partition or disk that has ample free space. - It is necessary to run Architect on the host system with root permissions.
-To do this it is recommended that sudo(8) be properly configured and used on the host system.
+To do this it is recommended that sudo (8) be properly configured and used on the host system.
 If using sudo is not an option, you may log in as root or alternatively issue the su command.